CodePartnersMD/MD301-guide/curriculum/13/LAB.md

 #### What are we going to implement?

 Given that a user would like to expand their collection
-When the user fills out and submits the form
+When the user clicks on a button to add a new book
-Then the book should be added to the collection
+Then the user should view the form to add a new book

 #### How are we implementing it?

 - Create a view called `new.ejs` which contains a form.
 The user will be able to enter the details of a new book.
 Include HTML5 form validation.
 - Add an endpoint to display the form to the user.
-- Add an endpoint for a `POST` request to `/books`.
-The callback should add the new book to the database.

 ### Feature 2: Provide user feedback upon successful addition